 Recipients are selected as the result of a two-tiered judging process by the Governor’s Awards Committee, which consists of some members of the Governor’s Cabinet and agency heads.

-Recipients receive a $500 award and are honored at a reception hosted by the Governor each summer.
+Recipients receive a $500 award and are honored at a reception hosted by the governor.

 Please note: There have been years in the past in which the Governor’s Office has not taken nominations.
-Submission of Virginia Tech nominations will be dependent upon whether or not the Governor’s Office sends out a request for nominations for 2013.
+Submission of Virginia Tech nominations is dependent upon whether or not the Governor’s Office sends out a request for nominations.